 • A motorcyclist wearing a reflective vest with their light on, illustrating the importance of being visible.
 The image emphasizes safety equipment to reduce accident risks.
 A motorcyclist wearing a reflective vest with their light on, illustrating the importance of being visible.
 The image emphasizes safety equipment to reduce accident risks.

-Also check out our article on getting back on the motorcycle after a break: tips, gear and best practices to get back on the road with complete peace of mind!
+Also check out our article on getting back on the bike after a break: advice, gear, and best practices for hitting the road again with confidence!

 Share your experience in the comments!